 Sugar is probably the most difficult to avoid.
 I don’t avoid it completely, but I now buy organic cane sugar and I use that minimally.
 In baking, I mostly use maple syrup or dates.
 The down side to these two ingredients is that they are expensive.
 So I use them sparingly.
 I did find a less expensive bag of regular dates at BJ’s that I use to make date paste and to add to other recipes instead of Medjool dates, and to be honest, I don’t see much difference.
 Salad dressings usually taste better with a touch of sweetness.

 Some recipes have so many ingredients, they may seem difficult for beginners.
-I find that the long list is usually due to added spices, which are easy if you keep a well stocked spice cabinet.
+I stay away from recipes with grocery ists for ingredients, they take too long to make, and more times than not, they don’t come out very good anyway.
+Sometimes, I find that the long list is usually due to added spices, which can over whelm each other and make a dish taste muddy.

 Keeping it simple may seem hard at first because there are so many cookbooks out there as well as other websites with recipes.
 This is where you can get overwhelmed and not know where to start.
 You’ll find yourself spending lots of time looking for a recipe.
 You really don’t need to make something fancy for every meal.
 One of my favorite meals is simply a grain, (brown rice or wheat berries for instance), cooked beans/tofu, a simple water/steamed veggie or medley, some salad greens, and a sauce to top the whole plate!

 I have a couple favorite WFPB cookbooks, The China Study Cookbook, and The Plant Pure Nation Cookbook.
-These are written by the wives of the founders of WFPB diet.
 I like these because they are tried and true recipes, which I give you as well.
 But I needed a place to start, and since I am still new to this, I refer to these often to get ideas when I have an ingredient that I want to use.
 Use cookbooks to get ideas and turn them into recipes of my own.
 Sometimes I have a veggie I want to use, and I just need an idea on how I want to cook it.